Gyeong-min-Kim/FastKRR-supplementary/README.md

 To support both immediate reproducibility and full transparency, we provide:

-- **full replication scripts**, covering both the simulation study and the tidymodels workflow, and
+- **full replication scripts**, covering replication pipeline for all analyses reported in manuscript, and
 - **precomputed `.RData` files** *only for the simulation study*, generated on the system used during manuscript preparation.